Our content is reader supported, which means when you buy from links you click on, we may earn a commission.

 Training employees is a process that often requires understanding the intricacies behind the business.
 As a result, insight can only be retained once an employee gets hands-on experience in the line of work they’re in.
 This aspect of learning especially comes into play when dealing with how a company approaches marketing.
 Marketing is a very diverse field with many factors and metrics that come into play.

-Marketers have to keep up with the different avenues they can explore to create listings for products and get their companies message across to the target audience.
+Marketers must keep up with the different avenues they can explore to create product listings and get their companies message across to the target audience.

 Not only this, but they also have to put measures in place to create brand awareness and gauge their existing brand image.
 All this knowledge cannot be compressed into a training program that lasts a few days.
 Instead, it requires just-in-time training for employees as the company continues to evolve.

-Hence, training employees as per requirement is a much more inexpensive endeavor.
-Companies then don’t need to maintain and invest in separate training departments if the skills employees need to learn at that point are readily available online at competitive rates.
+• Inexpensive to Implement.
+Not everyone will need to undergo the same training depending on their responsibilities in an organization.
+Therefore, training everyone once on a mass scale requires considerable investment.
+That’s why training employees as per requirement is a much more inexpensive endeavor.
+Companies don’t need to maintain and invest in separate training departments if the skills employees need to learn at that point are readily available online at competitive rates.

+• Increased Retention.
 The goal of just-in-time training is to increase performance.
 The problem with one-time training is that people tend to forget it and require refreshers after a while.
-But, by just in time learning, they are more likely to connect it with their previous knowledge base and implement it while on their job.
+But, by just-in-time learning, they are more likely to connect it with their previous knowledge base and implement it while on their job.
 The bottom line is better results, increased performance because they have a fresh understanding of how to implement their learning.

-How to Apply Just-in-Time Training on The Job
+How to Apply Just-in-Time Learning on The Job

-You might be wondering how you can implement just-in-time learning at your workplace to substitute outdated training methodologies.
+You might wonder how to implement just-in-time learning at your workplace to substitute outdated training methodologies.

 To start off, you need to identify job descriptions of the different employees in your workplace and gauge their current skill level.
 It may help to keep a list of the skills they possess.
-With this information in mind, you need to think of the other skills required to efficiently practice their job description.
+With this information in mind, you need to think of the other skills required to practice their job description efficiently.

 Some topics are general, like organizational skills, communication, business lingo, and presentation skills.
 Others can be more specific to their work, like learning a programming language, data analytics, using proprietary software, etc.

 Having a micro-learning resource library that contains course material on the skills above may be worth your while.
-Employees don’t have to waste time looking for resources on their own and can access it on their mobile and desktop computers.
+Employees don’t have to waste time looking for resources independently and can access them on their mobile and desktop computers.

-In order to implement a just-in-time training program, you need to adhere to the following steps:
+In order to implement a just-in-time learning program, you need to adhere to the following steps:

-Without knowing what kind of training is required, you won’t be able to implement a just-in-time training program.
-The best way to go about this would be to figure out what is required.
+You won’t be able to implement a just-in-time learning program without knowing what training is required.
+The best way to do this would be to figure out what is required.
 Talk to the relevant stakeholders like employees or potential clients.
 Gather their feedback on how they can develop their career and what skill the company would benefit from the most.

 Once you move toward establishing a just-in-time learning platform, you need to organize the learning information so that it becomes coherent to the learner and is systematically available to them.